anaclumos/extracranial/Research/pages/AIs.txt.md

 ### Why not `LICENSE` or `COPYING.txt`?

-Both are mainly written in human language and cannot provide granular scraping permissions depending on the collector.
+Both are mainly written in human language and cannot provide granular [[Crawler|scraping]] permissions depending on the collector.
 Also, [[GitHub]] Copilot _ignores_ `LICENSE` or `COPYING.txt`, claiming we consented to Copilot using our codes for [[ML|machine learning]] by signing up and pushing code to [[GitHub]], We may expand the `LICENSE` system to include the terms for [[ML|machine learning]] use,